How to file a Trademark in Turkey?

 How is the process of filing a Trademark in Turkey?

-5. Formal examination: Once the opposition period is finalized, the examiner determines whether the application fulfills all requirements, such as the name of the applicant, nationality, address, and correct goods or services classification.
+5. Formal Examination: Once the opposition period ends, the examiner assesses whether the application meets all criteria, including applicant details and proper classification of goods or services.

-6. Review of the application and Trademark Certificate: After successfully completing the examination and opposition stages, the Turkish Patent and Trademark Office will issue a Certificate of Trademark Registration, confirming the trademark owner’s exclusive rights to use the registered trademark for the specified goods or services in Turkey.
+6. Review and Trademark Certificate: Upon successful completion of the examination and opposition stages, the TPTO issues a Certificate of Trademark Registration.
+This certificate grants the trademark owner exclusive rights to use the registered trademark for the specified goods or services in Turkey.

 FAQ